aammd/MS_computational_ecology_opinion/compecol.md

 All of these points can be distilled into practical training recommendations for different groups in the community of ecologists.
-Classes based around lab or field experience should emphasize practical data management skills, and introduce tools that would make the maintenance of data easier.
+Classes based around lab or field experience should emphasize practical data management skills which have been validated as best practices by the community [@SoykBudd17], and introduce tools that would make the maintenance of data easier.
 Modelling classes, especially when concerned about purely mathematical models, should add modules on the way these models can be integrated with empirical data.
 Finally, computational classes should emphasize communication skills: what do these new tools do, and how can they be used by other fields in ecology; but also, how do we properly track citations to data, and give credit to data producers?
-Building this practices into training would ensure that the next generation of ecologists will be able to engage in a meaningful dialogue across methodological boundaries.
+Building these practices into training would ensure that the next generation of ecologists will be able to engage in a meaningful dialogue across methodological boundaries.

 # Concluding remarks